 Treating an adult with a congenital heart condition calls for an understanding of their condition, medical history, and treatment goals.
 We bring these skills and experience to the exam room for each of our patients.

-The WVU Medicine Children’s Heart Institute Adult Congenital Heart Disease Clinic connects you with the specialists you need as you become an adult.
+The WVU Medicine Children’s Heart Center Adult Congenital Heart Disease Clinic connects you with the specialists you need as you become an adult.
 We’ll help you find an internist who will collaborate with us for your primary care.
 If you’re ready to start a family, we’ll guide you to an obstetrician who will make sure you and your baby stay healthy and strong.
 These are just two ways we’ll help you get the care you need.

 Many patients are able to continue with us after they would typically “age out” of a pediatric program.
 We also welcome new adult patients to the clinic.